-Our doctors provide the highest standard of healthcare, which means that each patient is assessed on an individual basis.
-If the doctor determines that it is not safe for you to be prescribed a treatment for cold sores or that your symptoms appear different to a standard cold sore, they may recommend that you visit another GP in person to be further assessed.
+Our clinicians provide the highest standard of healthcare, which means that each patient is assessed on an individual basis.
+If the clinician determines that it is not safe for you to be prescribed a treatment for cold sores or that your symptoms appear different to a standard cold sore, they may recommend that you visit another GP in person to be further assessed.
 If this occurs, your consult fee will be fully refunded.

 What is reflux?

 Gastro-oesophageal reflux, or reflux as it’s commonly known, is the process of stomach acid leaking upwards from the stomach to the oesophagus (food pipe).
 Reflux is a common condition with 15-20% of adults experiencing symptoms at least once per week.
 If you find yourself experiencing symptoms of reflux more than two times per week, or having severe episodes, it’s considered likely that you have gastro-oesophageal reflux disease (GORD).

 What causes reflux?